Baldwin County, Alabama

 Baldwin was Alabama's fastest-growing county from 2010 to 2020, with 4 of the top 10 fastest-growing cities in the state in recent years.

-The U.S. federal government designates Baldwin County as the Daphne-Fairhope-Foley, AL Metropolitan Statistical Area.
+The U.S. federal government designates Baldwin County as the Daphne-Fairhope-Foley metropolitan area.

 It is the largest county in Alabama by area and is located on the eastern side of Mobile Bay.
 Part of its western border with Mobile County is formed by the Spanish River, a brackish distributary river.

 History

 Baldwin County was established on December 21, 1809, ten years before Alabama became a state.
 Previously, the county had been a part of the Mississippi Territory until 1817, when the area was included in the separate Alabama Territory.
 Statehood was gained by Alabama in 1819.

 There have been numerous border changes to the county as population grew and other counties were formed.
 Numerous armies have invaded during the Revolutionary War, War of 1812, and Civil War.

 In the first days of Baldwin County, the town of McIntosh Bluff on the Tombigbee River was the county seat.
-(It is now included in Mobile County, west of Baldwin County.)
+(It is now included in Washington County, northwest of Baldwin County.)
 The county seat was transferred to the town of Blakeley in 1820, and then to the city of Daphne in 1868.
 In 1900, by an act of the legislature of Alabama, the county seat was authorized for relocation to the city of Bay Minette; however, the city of Daphne resisted this relocation.